AustinHood7/Centz/README.md

 - File structure - see repo for simple integration as opposed to old style with "client" (frontend) and "flask" (backend) folders
 - Git/source control - see [Git blog post](#blogs) (from Austin)
 - Deployment - front end runs on localhost:3000 by default; back end runs on localhost:5000 by default; include "proxy: localhost:5000" in React's package.json, so that any data being transferred on :5000
+- POST requests - after much trial and error, settled on using Axios React library, which made POST requests super easy.
+For more information, see Home.js, Graphs.jsx and Sidebar.jsx; POST requests send user data from front-end to back-end, including time period of graph and UUID of coin that is selected from the sidebar.

 &nbsp;